 Taking it one step further, our partners at the TALL Group have helped develop a new feature called UCNPlus†, which takes the same information and encrypts it into a 2D bar code, as in the sample immediately above.
 This is the polar opposite of the way copy protection used to work.
 Rather than simply making the original difficult to physically reproduce, this digital anti-fraud measure uses a feature that can be read by machine — and only by machine.
 This is like saying, “You can make as many copies of this check as you want, and alter it however you want – but if you don’t know how to fake the code, we’ll catch you anyway.”

 In order to validate the information on the check against the data in the barcode, the security program needs a perfect copy of the original — and that goes both for the bar code and for the other information printed in plain text.
 After that, the magnetic ink character recognition (MICR) and optical character recognition (OCR) need to be flawless to ensure an accurate comparison.
-Instead of an enemy to be defeated in the war on fraud, the scanning equipment and image software has become one of the most potent tools on the good guys’ side.
+Instead of an enemy to be defeated in the war on fraud, the scanning equipment and image software have become some of the most potent tools on the good guys’ side.

 A Black-and-White Question: Image Survivable Features in Check Clearing